 "Our wellness plans help you understand your pet's health and know what to expect.."

 These handouts let you see your pet's age (based on weight) compared to human age.
 It's a fun way to see how old they are in human years.

-Why Is Preventative Care Important For My Pet?
+Why Is Preventive Care Important For My Pet?

 Pets can’t talk.
 When they're sick or injured, dogs and cats rarely complain until they're really suffering.
-This makes preventative care much more important in veterinary medicine than in human medicine.
+This makes preventive care much more important in veterinary medicine than in human medicine.

 If we don’t find problems through vigilant screening, many treatable problems can fester.
 Animals can suffer for months or even years from overlooked, easily treatable diseases.

 Download our PDF about what is included in our package:

 Complete Physical Exams

 The best and most cost-effective diagnostic tool for any ailment in your pet is a thorough, comprehensive physical exam and history.
 At Intermountain Pet Hospital, we do a complete nose-to-tail physical exam with every visit.
 This includes checking:

 - Lymph Nodes